-A. Number of animals entered per species will be as follows:

-- B. 4-H Members must provide suitable care, feed, and equipment for livestock exhibits.
-Premium money will be forfeited if animal is not satisfactorily cared for. - C. Exhibitors with two entries in one class may have another 4-H member show one entry, with approval of the division superintendent. - D. 4-Hers are encouraged to have purebred or registered breeding livestock.
-Grade animals may be exhibited. - E. All market animals' tag numbers must be listed on the official weigh-in sheet to be eligible to show - F. Animals will be inspected at entry by Superintendent and/or vet.
-Animals deemed unfit will be denied entry to fair and fairgrounds. - G. Exhibitor must own and tag the following animals by the dates listed to be eligible to show. - a.
+- 1. Number of animals entered per species will be as follows: - a.
+Beef: 2 Market and 2 Breeding Sheep: 2 Market and 2 Breeding - b.
+Swine: 2 Market and 2 Breeding Goats: 2 Market and 2 Breeding - 2.
+4-H Members must provide suitable care, feed, and equipment for livestock exhibits.
+Premium money will be forfeited if animal is not satisfactorily cared for. - 3.
+Exhibitors with two entries in one class may have another 4-H member show one entry, with approval of the division superintendent. - 4.
+4-Hers are encouraged to have purebred or registered breeding livestock.
+Grade animals may be exhibited. - 5.
+All market animals' tag numbers must be listed on the official weigh-in sheet to be eligible to show. - 6.
+Animals will be inspected at entry by Superintendent and/or vet.
+Animals deemed unfit will be denied entry to fair and fairgrounds. - 7.
+If there are less than 5 animals in a division, then no Grand or Reserve Champion prizes will be awarded.
+Grand & Reserve Champions will only receive rosettes. - 8.
+Exhibitor must own and tag the following animals by the dates listed to be eligible to show. - a.
 Market Beef by May 1, of current year - b.
-Bucket Calf, Market Swine, Market Lambs, and Meat Goats by June 15, of current year. - H. Exhibitors showing breeding animals must prove ownership by tagging or registration papers to be eligible to show. - I. Exhibitor must own the following animals by the dates listed to be eligible to show. - a.
+Bucket Calf, Market Swine, Market Lambs, and Meat Goats by June 15, of current year.
+If the 15th falls on a weekend, then tagging paperwork will be due the Friday before. - 9.
+Exhibitors showing breeding animals must prove ownership by tagging or registration papers to be eligible to show. - 10.
+Exhibitor must own the following animals by the dates listed to be eligible to show. - a.
 Breeding Beef, Swine, Sheep, & Meat Goats by May 1, of current year. - b.
-Dairy Goats and Dairy Cows, by May 1, of current year. - J. GROOMING: Each Exhibitor must groom his or her own animal and may use only the assistance of an immediate family member (mother, father, legal guardian, brother or sister), another 4-H or FFA member who is an exhibitor at the fair, FFA Advisor or 4-H Project Leader.
+Dairy Goats and Dairy Cows, by May 1, of current year. - 11.
+GROOMING: Each Exhibitor must groom his or her own animal and may use only the assistance of an immediate family member (mother, father, legal guardian, brother or sister), another 4-H or FFA member who is an exhibitor at the fair, FFA Advisor or 4-H Project Leader.
 This rule will be strictly enforced and any exhibitor violating it will have their animal in question eliminated from competition.
-Anyone wishing to report unauthorized people grooming animals must sign a complaint at the Fair Office, that includes names of the owner, animal tag number, time and date of the observation.
-A committee appointed by the Fair Board will take action.
+Anyone wishing to report unauthorized people grooming animals must sign a complaint with a Sumner County Extension Agent, that includes names of the owner, animal tag number, time and date of the observation.
+A committee appointed by the Executive Board will take action.
 Sheep/Goat Divisions: All market lambs, commercial ewes and goats must be "slick shorn, above the knee and hock joints including the head, before arrival on the Fair grounds.
 A maximum of 0.2 (two tenths) inch of wool is permitted on market lambs and commercial ewes.
 A maximum of 0.4 (four tenths) inch of hair is permitted on market goats.
 Hair on the tail switch may be left on goats.
 There will be no shearing of market lambs, commercial ewes or goats allowed on any part of the grounds after arrival.
 Anyone found in violation will have his or her electric clippers temporarily confiscated and that animal will be disqualified.
 Touch-up clipping with scissors or hand shears will be allowed.
-No artificial coloring/use of adhesives is allowed on market lambs and commercial ewes. - K. Premise ID tags (scrapie tags) must be in sheep and goats.
-If not tagged will not be allowed to remain at the Fairgrounds.
+No artificial coloring/use of adhesives is allowed on any livestock species.

+- 12. A Grand & Reserve Champion will be selected in every species. - 13.
+Premise ID tags (scrapie tags) must be in sheep and goats.
+If not tagged then they will not be allowed to remain at the fairgrounds.

-DIVISION T SHOWMANSHIP
+DIVISION 29 SHOWMANSHIP